r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 The SvelteKit site is smaller in every way despite being a nearly identical website.
 Plus one for SvelteKit.

-Also, I at first didn't know what the difference between "transferred" and "resources" was. <a href="https://stackoverflow.com/a/56043891" target="_blank">Stack Overflow</a> tells me that "'Transferred' is the compressed size of all resources.
-You can think of it as the amount of upload and download data that a mobile user will use to load this page.
-'Resources' is the uncompressed size of all resources."

 Additionally, Svelte, as its name implies, is simply a small framework.
 This is primarily because there's no virtual DOM or extra state management libraries that Svelte needs to deal with.
 This results in a framework that's smaller in overall size and has less <a href="https://builtin.com/software-engineering-perspectives/fix-javascript-bloat" target="_blank">JavaScript bloat</a>.

 The size difference between the two pages also lends itself to our next point of comparison: speed.